Javier7845/fair_and_efficient_algorithms/README.md

-# fair_and_efficient_algorithms
-Some fair and efficient algorithms in the problem of allocating indivisible items in additive instances.
+# Some fair and efficient algorithms in the problem of allocating indivisible items in additive instances.